Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 - IAM policies are dynamic and adjust in real time based on the user’s behavior, location, or device health.

-Least privilege — A critical principle in zero trust, ensuring that users only have access to what they need, reducing the potential attack surface.
+Least Privilege — A critical principle that zero trust represents, ensuring that users only have access to what they need, reducing the potential attack surface.

 - The traditional perimeter model is often rigid, relying on a fixed boundary for data protection.